Inside: Using Sr. Wooly in Spanish class. How to teach using Señor Wooly in Spanish Class. Señor Wooly activities and teaching advice.

 This year I tried a few new (to me) things.
 The one that I honestly can not believe that I had not used before is Sr. Wooly.
-Sure, as a Spanish teacher I had heard of Sr. Wooly, and seen a couple of his videos on Youtube, but I had not yet drank the kool-aid.
+Sure, as a Spanish teacher I had heard of Sr. Wooly and seen a couple of his videos on Youtube, but I had not yet drunk the kool-aid.
 I did not get what the fuss was all about.
 Last year when I had curriculum money to spend and posed the question of what to buy on Twitter and some Facebook groups, many people mentioned a subscription to Sr. Wooly Pro.
-We only get money every six years, so I went all in with a six year subscription.
+We only get money every six years, so I went all-in with a six-year subscription.
 I AM SO GLAD I DID!

 A Typical Wooly Unit

-Spanish 1 begged for more and are ending the year doing units on Es una Ganga and Guapo.
+Spanish 1 begged for more and is ending the year doing units on Es Una Ganga and Guapo.
 Now that I am more familiar with the site a typical unit is as follows:

-- Do some pre-activities from the supplementary packet and maybe a Quizlet Live with vocab (I just search on Quizlet for pre-made sets)
+- Do some pre-activities from the supplementary packet and maybe a Quizlet Live or Blooket or GimKit with vocab (I just search for pre-made sets)

-- Read a couple versions of the lectura embedded reading story.
+- Read a couple of versions of the lecture embedded reading story.

 - Watch the video as a class